eodms-sgdot/eodms-ogc-client-py/README.md

 </GetRecordsResponse>
 ```

-EXTRACT RECORD ID AND COLLECTION ID FROM RESPONSE
+### Extract Record ID and Collection ID From Response

 Using the GetRecords HTTP response, the record ID and the collection ID can be extracted.
 The record ID is taken from ```<dc:identifier>``` in the response.
 The collection ID can be extracted by parsing the URL in the ```<dct:references>```.
 The next step in the script is to convert the XML response into an ElementTree and get the XML element of the first record (or remove the ```break``` and add each ```rec_element``` to a list to go through each record in the response):